ebullient/obsidian-task-collector/README.md

       - The heading can not be empty.
 The default value will be used if an empty string is configured.
       - Completed tasks will be moved along with its sub items (nested lists, text, or quotes).
 Things may go astray if you have mixed/inconsistent whitespace, so have the undo button ready.
 If a completed item has a nested-incomplete child, the child (and any text following) will remain.

+## Right-click editor menu items

+- **Toggle: Add menu item for completing task**
+  Add an item to the right-click menu in edit mode to mark an item complete

+- **Toggle: Add menu item for moving completed tasks**
+  Add an item to the right-click menu in edit mode to move completed tasks
 ## Credits

 - [Completed Area Plugin](https://github.com/DahaWong/obsidian-completed) -- general premise of moving completed tasks to a different area within the document (delimited by a heading).